The EASIE data collection covers all recognised forms of education at ISCED levels 02, 1, 2 and 3.

 Federal Constitution of Switzerland states in Art.
 62,3: ‘The Cantons shall ensure that adequate special needs education is provided to all children and young people with disabilities up to the age of 20.’

 The Special Education Concordat of the Swiss Conference of Cantonal Ministers of Education is in force (only for the signatory Cantons) which demands the application of the Standardised Eligible Procedure as a common tool to establish eligibility.
-This ICF-based procedure is used for low-incidence disabilities.
+This International Classification of Functioning, Disability and Health (ICF)-based procedure is used for low-incidence disabilities.
 The Standardised Eligibility Procedure sets out the dimension of additional support (see above), but does not prescribe fixed criteria as to which type of disability requires which type of additional support.

 The Swiss Education System is highly decentralised; types and organisation of provision will vary considerably between Cantons and even between Communities within a Canton.